 What We Want

-• Strengthen the support for academic freedom in our contract.
+- Strengthen the support for academic freedom!
+If the administration trusts our faculty, say it in our contract.

 When We Fight, We Win!

-If you want to join our fight, you can join our Contract Action Team by contacting our VP for Action and Advocacy, Chuck Mueller, at cmmuelle@gmail.com.
+If you want to join the fight, contact our VP for Action and Advocacy, Chuck Mueller, at chuck.m.mueller@gmail.com.